-Throughout my 35-year career as a pediatrician and a health system CMO and CEO, I was always focused on my primary responsibilities; to keep our patients safe and to keep our caregivers safe.
+Throughout my 35-year career as a pediatrician and a health system CMO and CEO, I was always focused on my primary responsibilities: to keep our patients safe and to keep our caregivers safe.
 Whenever I was confronted with difficult decisions, clinically or administratively, I always retreated to those fundamental priorities to guide me.

-Over the last 10 years of my leadership career, I increasingly believed that I was failing my colleagues who were repeatedly exposed to verbal and physical assaults.
+In the final 10 years of my leadership career, I increasingly believed that I was failing my colleagues who were repeatedly exposed to verbal and physical assaults.
 Our employee engagement surveys revealed that staff in my organizations, and in most across the country, did not feel safe in the workplace.
 I regularly received written and verbal pleas from staff insisting that management do something more to protect staff.
-Enhancing security staffing, adding panic buttons in garages and around facilities, requiring de-escalation training for staff- all tools that have been widely adopted across the industry, did not seem to be reducing the incidence of workplace violence nor the anxiety that staff experienced about the potential risks to their safety.
+Enhancing security staffing, adding panic buttons in garages and around facilities, requiring de-escalation training for staff — all tools that have been widely adopted across the industry, did not seem to be reducing the incidence of workplace violence nor the anxiety that staff experienced about the potential risks to their safety.

 As I approached retirement, I received a phone call during one of my staff meetings alerting me that security believed we had an active shooter in the building, but we didn’t know who had called in the report, nor where the shooting was allegedly taking place.
 I never felt so vulnerable, helpless and responsible in my life.
 Fortunately, it proved to be a confused set of circumstances that caused no harm.
 But the moment profoundly affected me.